 Are Investigative Techniques and Laws Different If the Cybercrime Is Considered Federal Versus State Level?

 When it comes to state cybercrime, there is rarely an investigation.
-The case typically starts by a filing of a complaint by a victim and usually involves small losses.
+The case typically starts with a filing of a complaint by a victim and usually involves small losses.
 When it comes to a federal cybercrime prosecution, it usually involves long undercover investigations.
 It could take years for federal prosecutors to build these cases and then it could take some more years for the suspect to travel to a country with an extradition treaty with the United States.

 For more information on the Investigation of Cybercrime Cases, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (718) 989-2908 today.